 But either you suffer from a rare condition that forces you to lift your shirt to wipe your brown every time a girl walks by, or you’re a total c**kwaffle.

 There you go!
 My list of 7 people you’ll meet in every gym.

 If you’re bored as you smash your morning cardio, I recommend ditching Netflix on your phone and looking up.
 You won’t be disappointed with the conveyor belt of beautifully over-the-top personalities who populate your gym and bring a smile to your face.

 I enjoy seeing how people interact with each other (a.k.a. “people watching”).
 I’m a bit of a saddo when it comes to human behaviour.

-If you’ve enjoyed the read, jump on my free email list below for training tips and more, straight out of the gym!
+If you’ve enjoyed the read, jump on my free email list or grab my app for training tips, workouts plans and more straight outta the gym!